laravel/docs/helpers.md

 <a name="method-array-flatten"></a>
 #### `array_flatten()` {#collection-method}

-The `array_flatten` method will flatten a multi-dimensional array into a single level.
+The `array_flatten` function will flatten a multi-dimensional array into a single level.

     $array = ['name' => 'Joe', 'languages' => ['PHP', 'Ruby']];